Lullabot/amp-library/AMP Spike/README.md

 The Drupal module uses the [AMP Library][2] to validate and convert the markup.
 The Library comes with many interesting functionalities including:
 - The ability to validate the AMP markup
-- The ability to convert HTML markup to AMP Markup, fix and remove invalid tags.
+- The ability to convert HTML markup to AMP Markup, fixing and removing invalid tags.
-- Reporting of changes and errors found
+- Reporting changes and errors found
-- A command line tool that can be used to convert files manually an useful for testing
+- A command line tool that can be used to convert files manually, useful for testing
 - PHPUnit tests
 - I works with third party dependencies that are managed with composer